NikKowPHP/social-brain/chapters/chapter-6.md

 *   **Find Uncommon Commonalities.** Listen for a shared interest, value, or experience that creates a unique "in-group."
 *   **Use "We" Language.** Replace "you" and "I" with "we."
 This signals "we are in the same tribe, working on the same problem."

 ---
-*To this day, I still have to fight my inner Architect on this.
-When someone is upset, my instinct is to fix, not to listen.
-The Empathy Loop doesn't come naturally to me; it is a discipline.
-Every time I force myself to just Playback their feeling, I'm reminded that the most efficient solution is almost always to be human first.*
----
 ### **Conductor's Practice**